-The general rule is 13 minutes per pound (for an unstuffed turkey).
-For my 14-pound turkey, that means it took about 3 hours.
-Use an instant read meat thermometer, inserted into the thickest part of the thigh, to gauge if it's cooked (minimum of 165F, but you won't ruin the turkey if it's in the low 170s).
+The general rule is 13 minutes per pound for an unstuffed turkey.
+For my 14-pound bird, that means it took about 3 hours.
+Use an instant read meat thermometer, inserted into the thickest part of the thigh, to gauge if it's cooked (minimum of 165F, but you won't ruin the it if it's in the low 170s).

 Make stuffing separately.

 If you place stuffing in the cavity of the bird, it must reach 165F to be considered safe to eat.
 This means that the breast will likely become overcooked before the stuffing is done, so many people opt to cook the stuffing separately.
 Try my Sausage Stuffing as a delicious dish to serve alongside this turkey.

 You've come this far... now let it rest!

 Resting allows the turkey juices to redistribute.
 Cutting too early means the juices will seep out, and you'll be left with tough meat.
 The temperature will also continue to rise a bit during this time by approximately 5-10 degrees F (it'll cook a bit more after you take it out of the oven).
 I don't cover/tent the turkey with foil during this time, but you can if you wish.